 The Duchess of Cambridge is a volunteer.

-05/02/2012 – Camping With Scouts In Anglesey – Catherine, The Duchess of Cambridge (and Lupo) quietly volunteered in a camping trip for The Scout Association in Anglesey.
+May 02, 2012 – Camping With Scouts In Anglesey – Catherine, The Duchess of Cambridge (and Lupo) quietly volunteered on a camping trip for The Scout Association in Anglesey, North Wales.

-04/21/2013 – The National Review Of The Queen’s Scouts At Windsor Castle – Catherine, Duchess of Cambridge attends the National Review of Queen’s Scouts at Windsor Castle on April 21, 2013 in Windsor, England.
+April 21, 2013 – The National Review Of The Queen’s Scouts At Windsor Castle – Catherine, Duchess of Cambridge attends the National Review of Queen’s Scouts at Windsor Castle in Windsor, England.
+During her visit The Duchess inspected the Scouts, watched them parade past and attended a church service inside St George’s Chapel.

-12/14/2016 – Attending A Cub Scout Pack Meeting To Celebrate 100 Years Of Cubs – Catherine, Duchess of Cambridge interacts with children during an official visit to a Cub Scout Pack meeting to celebrate 100 years of Cubs on December 14, 2016 in King’s Lynn, England.
+December 14, 2016 – Attending A Cub Scout Pack Meeting To Celebrate 100 Years Of Cubs – Catherine, Duchess of Cambridge interacts with children during an official visit to a Cub Scout Pack meeting to celebrate 100 years of Cubs in King’s Lynn, England.
+During her visit The Duchess took part in games and activities themed around looking after yourself and others physically and emotionally.